Atlantic flying fish squadron, Cozumel, Mexico

 Our Photographer of the Week is Robert Stansfield, a 42-year-old, multi-award-winning macro photographer from the UK who has been diving and taking photos underwater since 2000.
-For the last five years, he has been based in Cozumel, where he dives regularly and is now pioneering Mexico’s first and longest-running blackwater dive.
+For the last five years, he has been based in Cozumel, where he dives regularly and is now pioneering one of Mexico’s first and longest-running blackwater dives.

 Robert started out taking basic underwater images with a small compact camera on a dive trip to Indonesia but was inspired by other photo pros to pursue the activity further and combine his love of image making with scuba diving as a full-time career.
 He is now a brand ambassador for the new housing manufacturer Marelux, a regular contributor to the Spotted Eagle Ray Caribbean Project, and founder of the Blackwater Cozumel Project, which sees him spending most of his time diving in deep water at night in pursuit of unique underwater images.
 So, it will come as no surprise to find his portfolio teeming with alien-like larval and juvenile pelagic critters that look like they came down from outer space.

 When he is not diving, Robert is also a keen volleyball player who is partial to a good cochinita taco.
 It certainly seems like he is perfectly suited to life as an underwater photographer in Mexico, so if you find yourself in Cozumel and have never tried blackwater diving, be sure to get in touch and let him introduce you to the bizarre creatures of the abyss.

 Sargassum crab and pteropode, Cozumel, Mexico

 Thimble jellyfish with jack, Cozumel, Mexico

 Sailfin blennies face off, Cozumel, Mexico

 Eagle rays in black and white, Cozumel, Mexico